bhanusaisuryatejadevops/blue-green-deployment-demo/README.md

-# Blue-Green Deployment with Jenkins, Docker, and Kubernetes (Minikube)
+# Blue-Green Deployment with Jenkins, Docker, Kubernetes (Minikube), and Monitoring

 This project demonstrates a complete Blue-Green deployment strategy using:
 - Jenkins (CI/CD)